jibmo22/data-analytics-portfolio/README.md

 ### Python projects
-Methods used in the projects:
+Methods used in the projects: **building and training machine learning models, data cleaning and manipulation & data visualisations and exploratory data analysis**

 | Project        | Description of the project           | Main libraries used  |